WriteWrote/Elf-girl-art/README.md

 This CG-drawing started something around 2018, but I didn't have enough skills that time to finish it and stopped at the hair-drawing point.

+This is a new experience for me, and I'm still trying to find the style.
+It's a bit hard for me to keep one way of coloring and rendering different parts of this work.
+But presumably my wishes on this project are to make a warm-coloured, nice textured illustration of cuteness.

+Guess after finishing this one piece of art I will choose another big illustration to work out fine pipe-lines for style which I tend to use most frequently.

 # Now:
 finished drawing hair, made a colour-base of frame.
 Also has some steps of drawing into png - just for fun. make a sketch coloring of face - need to put lights and maybe more details.